ravi-ks/Noah-text-editor/README.md

 # Noah-text-editor
-Noah is a text editor written in java, under development.
+Noah is a text editor written in java (under development).